Libelle (literary genre)

-A libelle is a political pamphlet or book which libels a public figure.
-Libelles held particular significance in France under the Ancien Régime, especially during the eighteenth century, when the pamphlets’ attacks on the monarchy became both more numerous and venomous.
-In recent years, cultural historian Robert Darnton has written on the libelles, arguing for the subversive power that the libelles of the late eighteenth century exercised in undermining monarchical authority.
+A libelle is a political pamphlet or book that libels a public figure.
+Libelles held particular significance in France under the Ancien Régime, especially during the eighteenth century, when the pamphlets' attacks on the monarchy became both more numerous and venomous.
+In recent years, cultural historian Robert Darnton has written on the libelles, arguing for their subversive power of the late eighteenth century exercised in undermining monarchical authority.

 Etymology

-The French word libelle is derived from the Latin libellus, for “small book.”
+The French word libelle is derived from the Latin libellus, for "small book."
 Although originally it was used to describe pamphlets in general, it became primarily applicable to the genre of brief and defamatory attacks on pre-revolutionary French public figures.
-The 1762 edition of the dictionary published by the Académie française defines libelle as an “offensive work.”
+The 1762 edition of the dictionary published by the Académie française defines the libelle as an "offensive work."
 The publishers of libelles were known as libellistes.

 Format and style

-Libelles varied widely in format and style.
-Early libelles consisted of either a half-sheet or a single sheet in octavo format.
+Libelles varied widely in format and style, with some early libelles consisting of either a half-sheet or a single sheet in octavo format.
 Some later libelles, published in the eighteenth century for example, were book-length, or even ran into multiple volumes.
 Regardless of their format, the libelles were cohesive in their overblown and sensationalist style; they were full of wordplay, and often employed literary techniques such as metaphor.
-The libelles were defiant of authority, and spoke out against prominent individuals.
+The libelles were defiant against authority, and spoke out against prominent individuals.